II. Epidemiology

 - Clean minor injuries with soap and water

-- Regular Handwashing and bathing
+- Regular Handwashing and bathing, including cleaning under Fingernails

-- Avoid contact with infected children
+- Avoid contact with infected patients (esp. children)

 XVI.
 References